ErwinM/acts_as_tenant/README.md

 Acts_as_tenant uses Rails' default_scope method to scope models.
 Rails 3.1 changed the way default_scope works in a good way.
 A user defined default_scope should integrate seamlessly with the one added by acts_as_tenant.

 **Validating attribute uniqueness**

 If you need to validate for uniqueness, chances are that you want to scope this validation to a tenant.
 You can do so by using:

     validates_uniqueness_to_tenant :name, :email

-All options available to Rails' own @validates_uniqueness_of@ are also available to this method.
+All options available to Rails' own `validates_uniqueness_of` are also available to this method.

 To Do
 -----